rotembarsela/rbs-discord-bot/README.md

 4. **Configure Bot Token:**
    - Create a `.env` file.
-   - Follow the `.env.example` example file and replace the `REPLACE_ME` string with a correct one.
+   - Follow the `.env.example` file and replace the `REPLACE_ME` string with a correct one.

 ## Usage